-In this paper, our main contribution is a framework that performs multimodal analysis by utilizing both IR and ${}^{13}C$ NMR spectra to accurately identify the molecular structure without any knowledge engineering or database searches.
-DeepSPInN formulates the molecular structure prediction problem as an MDP and employs MCTS to generate and traverse a search tree while using a set of pre-trained Graph Convolution Networks53 to guide the tree search.
-DeepSPInN is able to achieve an accuracy of 95.98% on molecules with less than 10 heavy atoms, outperforming previous and concurrent works on structure elucidation from molecular spectra.
+In this paper, our main contribution is a framework that utilizes IR and ^{13}C NMR spectra to accurately identify the molecular structure without any knowledge engineering or database searches.
+The proposed framework predicts the connectivity between the atoms, i.e. predicts the constitutional isomer of the molecular formula that corresponds to the input spectra.
+DeepSPInN formulates the molecular structure prediction problem as an MDP and employs MCTS to generate and traverse a search tree while using a set of pre-trained Graph Convolution Networks55 to guide the tree search.
+DeepSPInN is able to achieve an accuracy of 91.5% on molecules with less than 10 heavy atoms, outperforming previous and concurrent works on structure elucidation from molecular spectra.